Creamed Potatoes

 So when I started looking for a new dish to make with potatoes, I thought about creamed peas but making them with potatoes instead.

-Not only are they delicious but they are ready in no time, like these Roasted Parmesan Potatoes, which is perfect for a quick weeknight dinner.
+Not only are they delicious but they are ready in no time, like these Roasted Parmesan Potatoes and these smashed potatoes, they are perfect for a quick weeknight dinner.

 What are creamed potatoes?

-Old-fashioned creamed potatoes are a personal favorite of mine right up with creamed peas and fried chicken.
+Old-fashioned creamed potatoes are a personal favorite of mine right up with creamed peas, fried chicken, or this cajun deep fried turkey

-Diced potatoes are boiled until tender and then simmered in a silky, creamy sauce.
+Diced potatoes are boiled until tender and then simmered in a smooth, creamy sauce.

 Some say it’s basic but it is anything but that.
 This is the traditional recipe that you can make your own by adding ingredients like fresh herbs, garlic, spices, bacon, cheese, and my favorite, peas!